How Long Does a Wire Transfer Take After Closing on a Home?

 4. Finally, the funds are wired to the seller’s bank account after closing, so the seller is usually paid within 24 hours.

-Note that every transaction is different and yours may play out differently — particularly if the buyer is paying cash or the seller is financing the deal.
+Every transaction is different, and yours may play out differently — particularly if the buyer is paying cash or the seller is financing the deal.
 Working with an agent who knows the ins and outs of your situation can help you avoid delays.

 👋 Need a great agent on your side?